 Cultural resources are any prehistoric or historic district, site, building, structure, or object considered important to a culture, subculture, or community for scientific, traditional, religious, or other purposes.
 Archaeological resources are areas where prehistoric or historic activity altered the earth or where deposits of physical remains are discovered.
 Prehistoric cultural resources are those materials deposited or left behind prior to the entry of non-American Indians into an area.
 Historic cultural resources are those materials deposited or left behind after presence of non-American Indians was established.
 Architectural resources include standing structures of historic value.
-Traditional resources can include archaeological resources, structures, topographic features, habitats, plants, wildlife, and minerals that American Indians or other groups consider essential for the preservation of traditional culture and traditional values.
-Traditional values can be manifested at locations called traditional cultural properties, American Indian sacred sites, or cultural landscapes.
+Traditional resources can include archaeological resources, structures, topographic features, habitats, plants, wildlife, and minerals that American Indians or other groups consider essential for the preservation of traditional cultural properties, American Indian sacred sites, or cultural landscapes.
 For the purposes of describing the affected environment and analysis of environmental consequences, cultural resources are defined as historic properties as described in 36 CFR 800.16.